How to do a Powerful Candle Gazing Meditation in 6 Steps

 4. Sit in a comfortable position

-Sit as you would in any other meditation – whatever position is most comfortable for you.
+Sit as you would in any other meditation – meaning whatever position is most comfortable for you.

-You may choose to sit on a meditation cushion with a blanket over you to keep warm for the duration of your practice.
+You may choose to sit on a meditation cushion for additional comfort if you’re on the floor, and I’d recommend covering your legs with a blanket to keep warm for the duration of your practice.

-You should be around 3ft to 4ft from your candle.
+You should also aim to be around 3ft to 4ft from your candle.

 candle flame